Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: Ample hypersurfaces

 \begin{proof}[Sketch of proof] By definition, the moduli space underlying \eqref{eq:not-continuation} consists of solutions of an equation \eqref{eq:cr} on $Z = \bR \times [0,1]$, where the boundary conditions are always $L$, and the one-form is asymptotic to zero as $s \rightarrow -\infty$, respectively to $-\mathit{dt}$ as $s \rightarrow \infty$.
 Moreover, the solutions must satisfy a special case of \eqref{eq:constraints-2}:

 where the sprinkle $\sigma$ is a fixed point on the popsicle stick $Q = \bR \times \{\half\} \subset Z$.
-Without changing the map, we can move $\sigma$ to an arbitrary position in $Z \setminus \partial Z$.
 What we do is to construct a degeneration which moves $\sigma$ to a boundary point.
 Then, solutions degenerate into pairs $(u,\hat{u})$, where $\hat{u}$ is as in \eqref{eq:holo-disc}, and $u$ is a solution of the same equation as before, but where the intersection condition \eqref{eq:1-sprinkle} is replaced with $u^{-1}(D) = \emptyset$.
 The two components are related by having a common value at a specified boundary point.
 Counting maps $u$ by themselves just constructs the continuation isomorphism, and counting pairs $(u,\hat{u})$ multiplies that by $W(L)$. \end{proof}